 brought us water and tucker (God Bless him).

 In the early sixties I formed the Canberra Betar.
 Anyone wishing to see the story should get in touch with

 Danny Rosing.
 The heroes were the Feders, Margaret Beadman, Josh Riches, Tom Frommer.

 Always happy to hear from Betarim who may remember me.
 E-mail or snail mail at PO Box 31493, Jerusalem,

 91314.
 Telephone: 02 67 34 626.

 Cheers!
 Tel Hai!
 Happy New Year!

-which Alex had incorrectly exaggerated the demise of Immanuel Holding and led to a close association between the
+in which Alex had incorrectly exaggerated the demise of Immanuel Holding and led to a close association between

-visit but, alas, that is not to be.
-From the tributes that have been submitted, I can see that we have lost one great
+on a visit but, alas, that is not to be.
+From the tributes that have been submitted, I can see that we have lost one